Chemist Care Now allows Victorians to receive some treatments at a local chemist without needing to see a doctor to get a prescription first.

 What to bring to your consultation

-- If you need a resupply of the contraceptive pill, you will need to bring your old prescription, or some of the medication in its box.
+If you need a resupply of hormonal contraception, you will need to bring your old prescription, or some of the medication in its box.
 A chemist may have a record of this information if it is the chemist you go to regularly.

 Language support